|

 February 2008 I trust you

 all had a good Christmas!
-It seems like yesterday, although now we are
+It seems like yesterday, although

-because of his enthusiasm towards the community, and as I was one of the
+eight candidates, because of his enthusiasm towards the community, and as I

-people that interviewed him he was always my choice.
-We can now cover a lot
+was one of the people that interviewed him he was always my choice.
+We can

-more area.
+now cover a lot more area.

 |